-A couple of months ago, Adrienne Bateup-Carlson sent me this thoughtful op-ed by Roger Cohen.
-In it, Cohen laments the plasticisation of experience.
+A couple of months ago, this thoughtful op-ed by Roger Cohen was sent to us.
+In it, he laments the plasticisation of experience.

 “The question of genuine, undiluted experience has been on my mind,” he writes.
 “Germans have a good word for something authentic: “echt.”
 We have an echt deficit these days.
 Everything seems filtered, monitored, marshaled, ameliorated, graded and app-ready — made into a kind of branded facsimile of experience for easier absorption.
 The thrill of the unexpected is lost … We demand shortcuts, as if there are shortcuts to genuine experience.”